goaldiggers-kata/goaldiggers/architecture/ArchitectureOverview.md

 #### NPC Recommendation Engine
 ![NPC Recommendation Engine](..//Images/NPCRecommendationEngine.png)

-#### Shard Indexer: This service provides the data from the Shard Graph DB.
+#### Shard Indexer:

+- This component provides the data from the Shard Graph DB.
-- This process will have two different set of services
+- Exposes two different set of services
 - One pool of services which will keep helping the
   - **NPC Match Notification Service:** For provide the match notifications
   - **Match NPCs:** For providing match recommendations.
-- For reads, the Indexer service implements queries independently
+- The other pool is For reads, the Indexer service implements queries independently.
-- For each reading activity we will have a separate instance and whereas for the transactional area we will have separate service.
-This implementation is primarily because the demands for the queries are drastically different.
+  - For each reading activity we will have a separate instance and whereas for the other write/update transactions will have a separate service.
+This implementation is primarily because the demands for the queries are predominantly different.
 - This domain holds **Shard DB Architecture** which is very critical to handle the traffic.
 The proposed architecture is to divide data into horizontal partitions that are organized into various servers.
-Primary reasons to shard
+- Primary reasons to select the Shard DB Architecture are given below:
   - Data will be siloed into separate instances based on different NPC activities
     - By Region
     - Action
     - By Service Offerings
     - By Likes
     - Events
     - To minimize the latency

 **Neo4J Fabric** is the solution for graph sharding which allows the NPCs to break the graphs based on the relationships.
 It allows to store smaller graphs and store them in separate databases.